 Using a playful approach to theatre we produce original plays based on true stories and issues of aging.
 We write plays by playing games, telling stories, improvising, and taking elegant coffee breaks with free flowing discussion.
 As we rehearse and perform, we continually rewrite our scripts.
 Humour and music are central to our work; laughter makes accessible even the most difficult subject.

 We range in age from early twenties to nineties.
 The ‘Friends’ are students and alumni from the University of Alberta.
 Working intergenerationally we generate new energy, brilliant ideas and lasting friendships.
 Our plays are focused on aging rather than age, and celebrate our commonalities.

 We give 10-12 performances a year to audiences of seniors and their families, students, health professionals and the general public.

-GeriActors & Friends is currently full and not accepting new members.
+GeriActors & Friends is currently not accepting new members.
 Read more.

 “Be careful what you say!
 He’ll write it down and put it in a play!”

 Bio Coming Soon

 “Physically I’m tired [after rehearsals], but emotionally I’m invigorated.”

 Carlean was recruited to GeriActors after seeing a play directed by our own David Barnet.
 In Carlean’s opinion, one of the biggest barriers for seniors is that society treats them as if they are invisible, and she is anything but that!
 Our company is an avenue for her to demonstrate how vital and relevant seniors are.
 She loves every aspect of theatre from production to performance.
 Carlean feels that GeriActors gives her constant encouragement to express herself creatively, and it is a safe environment in which to learn and be challenged.
 Amidst a global pandemic, working with GeriActors helped her stay connected in these isolating times and retain a positive attitude.